 The ways that children experience cancer and respond to treatments are different from adults.
 Experts at Mays Cancer Center are keenly aware of these differences, and we’re taking bold steps to address them.

 About pediatric cancer research and clinical trials

 Seeking care at an active pediatric cancer research center such as ours means your child can benefit from care methods that are among the most advanced.
 Pediatric cancer research brings discoveries that are making care safer and more precise.
-We are also uncovering techniques that help children live a better quality of life after treatment.
+We are also uncovering techniques to improve children’s quality of life during and after treatment.

 When it’s appropriate, we involve eligible patients in these efforts through clinical trials.
 Participating in clinical trials provides access to innovative treatments and care approaches.
 We offer some of these options years before they become widely available.
 Find out more about clinical trials, or view a listing of our cancer clinical trials.

 Cancer care breakthroughs often start in research labs.
 Physician-scientists from different specialties explore the fine details of cancer cell activity.
 UT Health San Antonio is home to one of only two institutions in the US dedicated to pediatric cancer research.

 Our findings serve as the foundation for novel therapies that are often more effective in young patients.
 These treatments may also be gentler on growing bodies.
 Find out more about Greehey Children’s Cancer Research Institute.